-Leverage the CIC to assist with redevelopment of targeted opportunities on both sides of Livingston Avenue
+5c.
+Leverage the BCIC to assist with redevelopment of targeted opportunities on both sides of Livingston Avenue.

-- Support Mixed Use Commercial zoning district boundary adjustments that could promote future redevelopment. - Maximize the consolidation of parcels to provide for feasible development parcels.
+- Support Mixed Use Commercial (MUC) zoning district boundary adjustments to promote future redevelopment. - Maximize the consolidation of parcels to provide for feasible development parcels.